 The small, polished black balls form by abrasion with pebbles and food particles in the gizzard.
-Very fine carbon powder ground off bits of char is a catalyst to improve digestive efficiency.
+Very fine carbon powder ground from bits of char is a catalyst to improve digestive efficiency.
 This benefit is both chemical and biological: it increases ion adsorption and transport while improving microbe function so the birds hardly excrete nitrogen as waste ammonia at all.
-Instead, nitrogen is now more fully metabolized into amino acids, which then can become proteins.
-Thus, birds exhibit better weight gain and growth.
+Instead, nitrogen is now more fully metabolized into amino acids, which can then become proteins.
+Birds thus exhibit better weight gain and growth.

 Chicken feed is usually light brown, but char turns it black.
 Happily, the color doesn’t bother chickens.
-Char also changes manure color.
+Char also changes the color of their manure.

 Biochar as a Digestive Catalyst

 Charred carbon has no nutrient value for animals.
-Scientists say it is “only a filler” in feed, but that label is misleading, and at the least, understates char’s significant roles.
+Scientists say it is “only a filler” in feed, this understates char’s significant roles.
 As in soil, char provides essential services beyond being a nutrient source.

 Biochar is a catalyst that brings essential elements, especially charged ions, together to encourage their reaction, but biochar itself remains largely unchanged by these reactions.
 Biochar provides sheltered spaces and selective surfaces for ions and microbes to assemble and interact.

 Biochar is also a catalyst to facilitate populations of microbes.
-Many bacteria, fungi and other simple life forms prefer biochar as habitat, and take up residence in char micropores.
+Many bacteria, fungi and other simple life forms take up residence in char micropores.
 Feeding biochar stimulates beneficial bacteria in the GI tract to strengthen digestion and immunity.
-Biochar can increase nutrient adsorption, retention and transport to improve the liver-intestine circuit.
+It can increase nutrient adsorption, retention, and transport to improve the liver-intestine circuit.

 Biochar’s probiotic benefits improve if char is pre-inoculated with digestive microbes.
-Thus, a wise way to use char is as a substrate to culture, transport and deploy diverse, complex microbe communities.
-A fully probiotic approach must adapt to unique conditions and needs.
-A microbe culture for seed planting is different than for compost tea, or cooking compost, or foliar feeding spray, or planting trees and each must be modified to meet each specialized environment and purpose.
+A fully probiotic approach must adapt to unique conditions and needs, though.
+A microbe culture for seed planting is different than for compost tea, or cooking compost, or foliar feeding spray, or planting trees; each must be modified to meet its specialized environment and purpose.

-Biochar promotes digestion, improves feed efficiency, and thus, energy gained from feed.
-Toxins are efficiently bound to biochar, mitigating adverse effects on the digestive system and intestinal flora.
-Health and vitality of animals also improves, as will meat and egg production.
+Biochar promotes digestion and improves feed efficiency and thus increases energy gained from feed.
+Toxins effectively bind to biochar, mitigating adverse effects on the digestive system and intestinal flora.
+The health and vitality of animals also improves, as will meat and egg production.
 With animals’ immune systems stabilized, infection risks from pathogens decrease.

-Scientific experiments attempt to determine how much char to add to poultry feed for optimum effects, but most often, char is raw, and is not pre-charged with minerals or pre-inoculated with microbes.
-Dr. Ritz’s best guess, based on experiments to figure a final formulation, is 1 or 2 percent of feed.
-His results align closely with those from Asia, Europe, Australia and India.
+Scientific experiments attempt to determine how much char to add to poultry feed for optimum effects, but most often char is raw and is not pre-charged with minerals or pre-inoculated with microbes.
+Dr. Ritz’s best guess, based on experimentation, is one or two percent of feed.
+His results align closely with those from Asia, Europe, Australia, and India.

 Wider adoption of this old substance for this new use in farming is encumbered by three major obstacles:

-- Equipment and businesses are needed to produce and sell affordable biochar for poultry producers as a feed additive.
+• Farmers need equipment and businesses to produce and sell affordable biochar for poultry producers as a feed additive.

-- U.S. FDA, USDA, organic certification agents, most states and regulatory bodies must review and approve char as a feed additive.
+• The FDA, USDA, organic certification agents, states, and other regulatory bodies must review and approve char as a feed additive.
 Activated carbon is already approved for human use.

-Not just plant biomass can be converted to char; manures can be dried, then burned or baked into biocarbon.
-Developing activated carbons and char from broiler litter is very effective to reduce waste volume and treat waste emissions from production, storage and land application of litter.
+Some poultry farmers are beginning to produce biochar themselves.
+Plant biomass isn’t the only material that they can convert to char — manures can also can be dried and then burned or baked into biocarbon.
+Developing activated carbons and char from broiler litter is a very effective way to reduce waste volume and treat waste emissions.

 Mississippi State researchers compared char made from poultry litter with commercial activated carbon made from coal for air purification.
-The poultry litter was mostly pine shavings, plus the poop.
-Lab results suggest char from litter performs as good as or slightly better than the commercial product.
+The poultry litter was mostly pine shavings plus the poop.
+Lab results suggest char from litter performs as well or slightly better than the commercial product.

 This reduces the need to use high-value feedstocks or hard-to-harvest sources to make biochar.
-Rather, this allows farmers to convert an abundant on-farm resource — manure — into assorted valuable products, starting with bioenergy and biochar for soil.
+It rather allows farmers to convert an abundant on-farm resource — manure — into assorted valuable products, starting with bioenergy and biochar for soil.

-USDA researchers recently found that charred poultry manure is extremely effective to selectively adsorb heavy metals, such as mercury, lead, cadmium, etc. Scientists now speculate about creating “designer biochars” tailored for specialized uses.
+USDA researchers recently found that charred poultry manure is extremely effective at selectively adsorbing heavy metals such as mercury, lead, and cadmium.
+Scientists now speculate about creating “designer biochars” tailored for specialized uses.

 Combining Heat, Power and Biochar

-Carbonizing manure also yields heat and can produce syngas and biooil for on-farm power and biofuel.
+Carbonizing manure also yields heat and can produce syngas and bio-oil for on-farm power and fuel.
 Gasifiers burn biomass to generate heat as well as biochar.
 But baking biomass by pyrolysis (coking) allows extraction of useful gas and liquid biofuels.
-These are well-developed technologies, but must be adapted to make low-temperature biochars for soil.
+These are well-developed technologies, but they must be adapted to make low-temperature biochars for soil.

-Most poultry barns are heated in winter and early spring, and many farms burn propane to produce that heat.
-Two problems: burning propane produces excess moisture, and imported fossil fuel is expensive.
+Most poultry barns are heated in winter and early spring, and many farms burn propane to produce this heat.
+Burning propane produces excess moisture, though, and imported fossil fuel is expensive.
 A chicken producer typically spends at least $20,000 each winter on propane heat.

-An alternate approach is heaters that burn biomass and yield biochar, as by-product, instead of oxide ash.
-Three immediate, abundant, cheap farm feedstocks are cornstalks, manure and sawdust.
+An alternate approach is heaters that burn biomass and yield biochar as by-product instead of oxide ash.
+Three immediate, abundant, cheap farm feedstocks are cornstalks, manure, and sawdust.
 Controlled combustion technology can capture 20 to 50 percent of biomass carbon as biochar.
-By restricting airflow and controlling time and temperature, farms can cut costs for off-farm fuels and fertilizers by making on-farm energy, soil amendment, litter additive, feed supplement and water purifier.
+By restricting airflow and controlling time and temperature, farms can cut costs for off-farm fuels and fertilizers and make on-farm energy, soil amendments, litter additives, feed supplements, and water purifiers.

 In Wardensville, West Virginia, third-generation poultry farmer Josh Frye raises 800,000 chicks a year.
-To maintain production in winter, he burned propane to heat his barn.
-A friend suggested a biomass gasifier could extract energy from poultry manure.
-Frye learned this also yields biochar, a non-odorous, dry soil conditioner and fertilizer.
+He used to burn propane to heat his barn in winter so he could maintain production.
+A friend suggested a biomass gasifier that could extract energy from his own poultry manure.
+Frye learned that the gasifier would also yield biochar, a non-odorous soil conditioner and fertilizer.

-For gasifier technology to meet his needs, Josh selected a fixed-bed gasifier built by Coaltec in Illinois, U.S. sales representative for Westside Energies of Canada.
-They helped him apply for grants to purchase and install a $1,000,000 unit.
-A 30-by-50-foot fixed bed gasifier installed in March 2007 burns at lower temperature to produce biochar and heat.
-Maximum feed rate is 1,000 pounds per hour, to yield 5 million BTU of heat, burning 12 tons of litter a day to produce 3 to 4 tons of char.
+For gasifier technology to meet his needs, Josh selected a fixed-bed gasifier built by Coaltec in Illinois and designed by Westside Energies of Canada.
+Coaltec helped him apply for grants to purchase and install a $1,000,000 unit.
+A 30-by-50-foot fixed-bed gasifier installed in March 2007 burns at low temperatures to produce biochar and heat.
+The maximum feed rate is 1,000 pounds per hour; this yields 5 million BTU of heat plus 3 to 4 tons of char.

 Frye’s gasifier began operating in 2009, producing high-quality biochar and fossil fuel-free heat.
-He sold his first biochar ton at net price $480 a ton to a New Jersey farmer to test on corn and soybeans.
+He sold his first biochar ton at a net price of $480 a ton to a New Jersey farmer to test on corn and soybeans.
 A South Carolina farm is testing the char on pharmaceutical grapes.
-With IBI leaders Johannes Lehmann and Stephen Joseph, Frye optimized his gasifier to make char rich in phosphorus and potassium.
-Test burns range from P 1.7-3.2 percent and K at 5.4-9.6 percent.
+With help from International Biochar Initiative (IBI) leaders Johannes Lehmann and Stephen Joseph, Frye optimized his gasifier to make char rich in phosphorus and potassium.
+Test burns have produced P at 1.7-3.2 percent and K at 5.4-9.6 percent.

 The first year of test burns produced 30 tons of biochar and saved 4,000 gallons of propane.
-Eventually, Frye expects to cut propane consumption by more than 80 percent.
-He also wants to use gasifier heat in the summer to run a chiller to cool poultry barns.
+Frye eventually expects to cut propane consumption by more than 80 percent.
+He also wants to use gasifier heat in the summer to run a chiller to cool his poultry barns.

 Frye’s annual production of 125 to 600 tons of poultry litter yields 25 to 120 tons of biochar.
 His gasifier-produced biochar has a 10 to 34 percent carbon content.
 Carbon content largely depends on manure moisture content.
 Lower moisture yields higher carbon biochar.